-- Whenever possible, conduct the activity indoors or under cover to minimize exposure to stormwater. - Choose less toxic materials for use in facility operations. - For the transfer of liquids in areas that cannot contain a catastrophic spill, install an automatic shutoff system in case of an unanticipated interruption in off-loading (e.g., a coupling break, hose rupture, or overfill). - Install and maintain overhangs (Figure 6) or door skirts that enclose the trailer end to prevent contact with stormwater.
+- Whenever possible, conduct the activity indoors or under cover to minimize exposure to stormwater. - For the transfer of liquids in areas that cannot contain a catastrophic spill, install an automatic shutoff system in case of an unanticipated interruption in off-loading (e.g., a coupling break, hose rupture, or overfill). - Install and maintain overhangs (Figure 9) or door skirts that enclose the trailer end to prevent contact with stormwater.

-Figure 6.
+Figure 9.
 Loading Docks with an Overhang to Prevent Material Contact with Stormwater.

-BMP 10 (Section 3.2.2) is recommended in areas of transfer from tanker trucks to aboveground or underground storage tanks, and includes:
+Mobile Fueling of Vehicles and Heavy Equipment (BMP 10) (Section 2.1.10) is recommended in areas of transfer from tanker trucks to aboveground or underground storage tanks; it includes:

 - Pave the area on which the transfer takes place.
-If any transferred liquid, such as gasoline, is reactive with asphalt, pave the area with Portland cement concrete or equivalent. - Construct a slope, berm, or dike to direct runoff from the transfer area to a dead-end sump, spill containment sump, a spill control oil/water separator, or other spill control device.
-The minimum spill retention time should be 15 minutes for the flow rate of the dispensing mechanism with the highest through-put rate, or at the peak flow rate of the 6-month, 24-hour storm event over the surface of the containment pad, whichever is greater.
+If any transferred liquid, such as gasoline, is reactive with asphalt, pave the area with Portland cement concrete or equivalent. - Construct a slope, berm, or dike to direct runoff from the transfer area to a dead-end sump, spill containment sump, spill control oil/water separator, or other spill control device.
+The minimum spill retention time should be 15 minutes for the flow rate of the dispensing mechanism with the highest through-put rate, or at the peak flow rate of the 6-month, 24-hour storm event (or 91 percent of the total runoff volume for the simulation period if using continuous runoff modeling) over the surface of the containment pad, whichever is greater.
 The volume of the spill containment sump should be a minimum of 50 gallons with an adequate grit sedimentation volume.